leibniz-psychology/psychopen-aam/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for psychopen-quickArticleImport
+about: Suggest a new feature
 title: ''
-labels: feature request
+labels: ''
 assignees: RBoelter

 ---